Evaluation of the Dizzy Patient

 illegible E test and Tandem Romberg test

-- Cardiac problems - blood pressure/arrhythmia/carotid sinus sensitivity
+- Cardiac problems - blood pressure/arrhythmia/carotid sinus sensitivity.
+These conditions have high mortality and are common.

 - Multisensory - significant deficit in visual/somatosensory function